Operations Officer (HR & Finance)

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.

 Skills, knowledge, and experience

-6. Experience and good knowledge of using complex databases, management information systems and Excel
+2. Experience of using complex databases and management information systems

-2. Experience of financial planning and implementation, including preparing budgets, financial profiling, preparing business cases and plans, and monitoring key performance indicators, budgets and risks
+3. Experience of financial planning and implementation, including preparing budget, financial profiling, preparing business cases and plans, and monitoring key performance indicators, budgets and risks